Pitu/Magane/README.md

 By injecting the script into Discord it will automatically pull a curated list of sticker packs from [lolisafe](https://lolisafe.moe) and add them to your Discord client.
 After that a heart button will appear in your message bar where you'll be able to see all the stickers!

 ### Can I make this permanent?
 You can!
-If you are on Windows you can use this brand new Discord injector (it's actually mydiscord under the hood).
+If you are on Windows you can use this brand new Discord injector.
 Just download and run!
 [InjectMeDaddy](https://github.com/anonymousthing/InjectMeDaddy/releases/latest).

 If you are on Linux/MacOS, you can use [mydiscord](https://github.com/justinoboyle/mydiscord) and make sure to add the following script to the plugins array:
 ```